7 Marketing Report Examples, Templates and an Ultimate Guide(2026)

 Remember, a visually compelling marketing report can transform complex data into a powerful tool for strategic decision-making and client retention.

-Five essential marketing report examples with templates
+Seven essential marketing report examples with templates

 Now that you’ve got a 4-step framework for writing compelling marketing reports, it's time to understand how to incorporate these insights practically.
-In this section, we’ll explore the five most crucial marketing report examples and templates that help you visualize data in a centralized dashboard.
+In this section, we’ll explore the seven most crucial marketing report examples and templates that help you visualize data in a centralized dashboard.

 1. PPC Marketing Report